Blog

 • I see you with the stained sweatshirt that has who knows what on it.

 I was you and I’m not going to give you some BS advice saying “Things are going to get easier.
-You’re just in a crazy stage of life.”
-It’s not true.
-Things don’t get easier, but they change.
-In the end, you’re still a mom who’s juggling multiple children.
-I still see you!
+You’re just in a crazy stage of life.

-Embrace New Seasons of Life
+New Seasons of Life With Multiple Children

 The other day I walked into the grocery store hand in hand with my five year old.
-He got one of those little kid carts and he was in charge.
-While I had to remind him a couple times to slow down, it was a pleasant experience.
+He got one of those little kid carts and was in charge.

 Without fail, when we got to the check out, I got a “What a great helper you have there!”
 I smile and nod, chatting away with the cashier as they give him a sticker and we head out the door.